-Total Drilling to date on the Jumping Josephine Project equals 26,100 metres in 165 drill holes.
+Total drilling to date on the Jumping Josephine Project equals 26,115 metres in 165 drill holes.
+The Jumping Josephine project is currently under review.

 Ben Whiting, P.Geo., is the Qualified Person, as defined in National Instrument 43-101, and takes responsibility for the technical disclosure in this report with regards to the Jumping Josephine Property.